julie-ng/newtonjs-talk-slides/slides/1-intro/5-architecture.md

 <cite class="center">Source: [Microsoft Azure: Introduction to microservices architectures](https://docs.microsoft.com/en-us/azure/architecture/microservices/introduction)</cite>

 Note:

+**Yes more complicated - Service Discovery!**
+- 3 instances = 3 addresses -=> who to talk to?
-- No one talks about service discovery and service management
+- No one talks about difficult problems like service discovery
-- EA Role - across teams
+- Or hard questions - what if the cloud/service is not there?